 Copy and paste your data into your new computer.
 That’s it!

-It is needless to say again that data transfer within two computers will be through local networking if you have an active internet connection.
+It is needless to say again that data transfer between two computers will be through local networking if you have an active internet connection.